RIMMER: You only sing when you’re winning

 Quit while you’re behind

-Of course, they’d like to call it quits now.
+Of course they’d like to call it quits now.
 If they could make off with their four oblasts, keep Crimea, the washing machines and all those abducted Ukrainian orphans, then, most assuredly, the Russians would very much like the referee to blow the whistle early and bring the whole shooting match to a close.
 Who wouldn’t?
 The boxer who thinks he’s winning on points will happily forsake the last round if he senses a strong finish from his opponent.
 The Russians would have us consider it another ‘goodwill gesture’, like the frantic evacuations from Snake Island, Liman and Kherson; a demonstration of magnanimity in what passes for victory.

 Putin’s press poodle, Dmitry Peskov, still cocky as a wagtail in direct contravention of all logic, claimed his boss ‘has always been open to negotiations’ but when it comes to the concessions Putin demands from Nato, Ukraine and anyone else involved, Putin is the man who will not take ‘Yes’ for an answer.
 Of course, the Kremlin would not stoop so low as to address these intimations to the Ukrainians as that, that, would be infra dig.
-To iron things out with the Ukrainians directly would be to treat Zelensky and his people as equals, conferring upon them a sense of due respect quite at odds with years of Putin treating them with contumely as Nazis, devils and drug addicts.
+To iron things out with the Ukrainians directly would be to treat Zelenskiy and his people as equals, conferring upon them a sense of due respect quite at odds with years of Putin treating them contumely as Nazis, devils and drug addicts.

 Peskov’s negotiating pants